dshulyak/invasion/README.md

 For example, lets take a map above and put it into `your.map` file.

-Also, by default simulation will spawn 100 aliens, with 10000 moves each, but because the map is small lets reduce that number, e.g. lets run `./build/invasion your.map -n 4 -m 7`.
+Also, by default simulation will spawn 100 aliens, with 10000 moves each, but because the map is small lets reduce that number, e.g. lets run `./build/invasion your.map -n 4 -m 7`, where `n` is number of aliens and `m` is number of moves available for each of them.

-If will get the following output, in this case two cities were destroyed by 4 aliens, and 2 cities are still on the map without routes between them.
+We will get the following output, in this case two cities were destroyed by 4 aliens, and 2 cities are still on the map without routes between them.

 ```